Emily Julian McManus: Career

 McManus was a literary reviewer for several years for the Free Press and the Ottawa Journal.
 She contributed short poems, sketches, and critical essays to various magazines, including the Kingston, Ontario Whig, the Toronto Globe, the Irish Canadian, the Educational Journal, Queen's College Journal, and the Toronto Week.
 She also contributed poems to Lighthall's Songs of the Great Dominion (Walter Scott, London, 1889); he made special mention of McManus' poem, "Manitoba," in his introduction to that work.
 Among the best known of her poetical pieces were "Gordon at Khartoum", "Manitoba", "Robert Browning", "Canada", "Drifting", "In April Weather", and "The Lady of Ponce de Leon".

 McManus was a member of the Children's Flower Guild, Queen's Alumni Council of Ottawa, Women's Canadian Club, and the University Women's Club.
 She favored woman's suffrage.

 Death

-Emily Julian McManus died September 21, 1918, aged 52.
+Emily Julian McManus died at Ottawa, Ontario on September 21, 1917, aged 58, and was buried on Wolfe Island, Ontario.